weaverbel/weaverbel.github.io/_posts/2018-04-23-lc-sprint-may.md

 For the 'back end', repository view of the lessons, check out the lessons prefixed `lc-` [here](https://github.com/librarycarpentry).

+### Registering a site

+Use this form to tell Mozilla you are hosting a site. https://docs.google.com/forms/d/e/1FAIpQLSdyLD5iv0HvURB-r9ejUz3NAO4wD0B1g-FBvIBgyZCaZj627g/viewform

+Add your site as well to our sprint etherpad: http://pad.software-carpentry.org/lc-sprint-2018

 ### How will the sprint work?

 We will use our [chatroom](https://gitter.im/LibraryCarpentry/Lobby) and this [GitHub repository](https://github.com/data-lessons/librarycarpentry) to organise work during the 2-day sprint.
 Join the chatroom at any time using your GitHub username or your Twitter handle.

 These are the [issues](https://github.com/data-lessons/librarycarpentry/issues) we want to work on during the sprint.
 To find out how you can help, look at the [README](https://github.com/data-lessons/librarycarpentry/blob/master/README.md) and [CONTRIBUTING](https://github.com/data-lessons/librarycarpentry/blob/master/CONTRIBUTING.md) files.